 The Department of Biology offers graduate training experiences in a variety of areas, including evolutionary biology, ecology, systematics, bioinformatics, conservation biology, and molecular evolution.
-We integrate approaches from the molecular and genetic levels, through the organismal level, to the population and ecosystem level to investigate a variety of questions in these areas.
+We integrate approaches from the molecular and genetic levels, the organismal level, and the population and ecosystem level to investigate a variety of questions in these areas.
 Because of our integrative nature, we have substantial expertise in plant and animal (vertebrate and invertebrate) systems.
 Our program provides an exceptional graduate community, including master's students, doctoral students, and postdoctoral fellows.

 The Department of Biology offers three graduate degree programs: Biological Science Education-MS, Biology-MS, and Biology-PhD.